hashcat/hashcat/BUILD_MSYS2.md

 Go to https://www.msys2.org/ and follow the instructions on the main page (steps 1 to 7).

-Install additional dependencies required to compile hashcat by running the following commands:
+Install additional dependencies required to compile hashcat by running the following commands

 ```
 $ pacman -S git